thomasabishop/eolas/Electronics/Physics_of_electricity/Voltage.md

 Solar energy can be converted to electrical energy through solar panels which are large collections of **photovoltaic cells**.

 When the surfaces of these cells are exposed to light, it dislodges electrons from their orbits around the surface atoms of the cell material.
 For each cell this only produces a very small amount of energy, therefore large quantities must be used.

+## Voltage rise and voltage drops

+In circuits there are actually two types of voltage:

+1. Voltage rise
+2. Voltage drop

+### Voltage rise

+When we introduce potential energy into a ciruit in the form of voltage, this is a voltage rise.
+The current flows from the negative terminal of the voltage source and returns to the positive terminal of the voltage source.

+A 12V battery connected to a circuit gives it a voltage rise of 12 volts.

+### Voltage drop

+Voltage drop is the corrolary to voltage rise.
+It is the loss of energy that the electrons of the circuit current experience as a result of encountering resistance.

+As they move through the circuit the electrons encounter a **load** which is what we call resistance to the flow of electrons.
+As they run into this, they give up their energy.
+The relinquishing of energy happens in the form of a conversion of electrical energy to heat.
+The amount lost is equal to the amount of energy imparted by the voltage rise.

+> The voltage drop in a circuit equals the the voltage rise of the circuit because energy cannot be created or destroyed, only changed to another form.
+When a voltage rise is converted to a voltage drop we say that **the energy has been _consumed_ by the circuit**.

+#### Examples

+- If a 12V source is connected to a 12V lamp, the source supplies a 12V voltage rise and the lamp produces a 12V voltage drop.
+- If two identical 6V lamps are connected in series to the same 12V source, each lamp produces a 6V drop for a total of 12 volts
+- If two different lamps are connected in series to to a 12V source: a 3V and a 9V lamp, the 9V lamp produces a drop of 9V and the 3V lamp produces a drop of 3V.
+The sum of the voltage drops equals the voltage rise of 12 volts.

+These examples demonstrate that the voltage rise: voltage drop ratio always evens out.

+## Ground: zero potential

+We use the term **ground** to refer to zero potential - the point at which there is no difference of potential (voltage) that could generate current.

+We need ground to prevent electric shock from appliances and circuits.
+It keeps all devices at the same potential.

+In domestic settings appliances are **earth grounded**.
+The name comes from the fact that all appliances will ultimately connect to the earth to neutralise potential.
+This means there can be no difference of potential between circuits.

+In electronics ground doesn't refer to the specific appliance but is a concept of a zero reference point against which all voltages are measured.
+A measured voltage will be negative or positive with respect to ground.
+This said, all circuitry will also have a physical mechanism of discharging potential.

+// TODO: Don't really understand this so return to with better explanation